PetroIvaniuk/llms-tools/README.md

 - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLab

 ### Other
+- [Voice Engine](https://openai.com/blog/navigating-the-challenges-and-opportunities-of-synthetic-voices) - a model for creating custom voices, by OpenAI
+- [Udio](https://www.udio.com/) - discover, create, and share music with the world
+- [Hume](https://demo.hume.ai/) - empathic AI voice chat
 - [Image to SFX](https://huggingface.co/spaces/fffiloni/Image2SFX-comparison) - compare sound effects generation models from image caption
 - [DubbingAI](https://dubbing-ai.com/) - AI tool can convert your voice into high-quality cloned voices—from celebrities to your favorite gaming characters—in real time
 - [Lyria](https://deepmind.google/discover/blog/transforming-the-future-of-music-creation/) - AI music generation model
 - [StockMusic](https://www.stockmusic.app/) - a platform for AI-generated tunes that allows you to generate up to 10 minutes of copyright-free music
-- [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music) - a system that generates music and sound effects from text
+- [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music), [Stable Audio 2.0](https://stability.ai/news/stable-audio-2-0) - a system that generates music and sound effects from text
 - [RIFFUSION](https://www.riffusion.com/about) - the model to generate images of spectrograms and can then be converted to an audio clip
 - [CLAP](https://github.com/LAION-AI/CLAP/) - you can extract a latent representation of any given audio and text for your own model, or for different downstream task
 - [Vscoped](https://vscoped.com/) - effortlessly transcribe your video content to boost click-through rates and watch time